fed/blog/content/styleguide.md

 > An observable is a collection whose values arrive over time, or in other words, an asynchronous collection.

+### Horizontal rule

+A paragraph before the rule.

+---

+A paragraph after the rule.

 ### Tables

 | State | Population | Capital   |